 Pillar 2: Building credibility & an audience as part of your thought leadership strategy

-When it comes to being identified by others as a thought leader, not only do you need to publish and share highly valuable content, you also have to build credibility and develop an audience.
+When it comes to being identified by others as a thought leader, not only do you need to publish and share highly valuable content, but you also have to build credibility and develop an audience.
 Even the most impressive blog post won’t help you if no one reads it.

-To build credibility and attract an audience likely to engage with your content we, suggest that you:
+To build credibility and attract an audience likely to engage with your content, we suggest that you:

 - Write strategic content in the right places

 - Get the word out about your brand through third party placement